galacticue06/Sunfish-NNUE/README.md

 Note: This development version of Sunfish doesn't support UNIX systems.
 Another Note: UCI options are still incomplete(except for `EvalRoughness`, which is fully operational) but it will be fixed soon.

+# What To Expect And What To Not

+Average calculation speed of Sunfish-NNUE is around 5 Knps, which is 7 to 10 times lower than the original code.
+Although, the ELO difference is around 70 at blitz games.

+Note: Elo difference may grow depending on the time controls / depth limitations.

 # Building The Executable

 On Windows systems, running the batch script(`compile.bat`) will generate the executable binary in a `dist` directory.